Awakening of German Patriots - Central Germany: Decline

 After the poor performance in the local elections, Poggenburg applied at the August 2019 party congress for the party to dissolve and rejoin the AfD.
-The vote was rejected and Poggenburg left the party.
+The vote was rejected and Poggenburg left the party alongside his deputy[Egbert Ermer.
+Poggenburg was succeeded by Benjamin Przybylla as "interim" leader who stated his, and the party's, objectives would still be to expand into other states.

 The party has staged no public events since spring of 2020 and only had 45 registered members.

 Poggenburg later endorsed the Freie Sachsen (Free Saxons) for the 2024 Saxony state election.